 There is always this argument that there are people who are born with skills that propel them to success.
-However, a group feels that people grow the skills in them through experience and training.
+However, a group feels that professionals and teams grow their skills through learning and training.

 Each part of the argument has its own props to support their side of the story.
 Let us take a look at the argument from both sides of the coin.

 Successful entrepreneurs are born

 There is a feeling that successful entrepreneurs are born with innate qualities that propel their ideas to great success.
 Formal education plays a little part in their success.
 In fact, in many cases, this group does not need the education to get started and be successful.

 Let us look at some notable entrepreneurs supporting this school of thought.

 The philanthropist billionaire Richard Branson founded and runs more than 400 companies across the world most of which are under his Virgin brand.